 Everything you need to know about the weather in Machu Picchu

 - Useful tips for the Machu Picchu weather

-Two other important factors that affect the climate are the proximity of the site to the Equator and its significant elevation.
+Also, two other important factors that affect the climate are the proximity of the site to the Equator and its significant elevation.
 The Inca citadel stands at an elevation of 7,972 feet or 2,430 meters above sea level.
-As for the average highs, they remain fairly constant throughout the year.
-But this does not mean that there are no potential frosts, especially during May when temperatures begin to drop.

-And with more than 100 rains per year, the site reaches an average of 1803.4 mm or 71 inches of precipitation per year.
-The most frequent rains occur between the intermediate months of October, November, and March.
-A few thunderstorms can also be expected from time to time.
-These can be seen passing through the slopes of the mountains.
+With more than 100 rains per year, the site reaches an average of 1803.4 mm or 71 inches of precipitation per year.
+The most frequent rains occur in the intermediate months between the dry to rainy seasons; October, November, and March.
+Also, the weather in the Inca citadel can have a few thunderstorms from time to time.
+If you see a virtual Machu Picchu map, you’ll note that thunderstorms can be seen passing through the slopes of the mountains.
 And although it is usually very rare, hail can be a possibility that we should not overlook.

 But rains and storms are not the only visible weather in the citadel.
 On the positive side, Machu Picchu has more than 2460 hours of sunshine a year.
 Mornings can get foggy.
 But as the sun breaks through, the fog dissipates and the ruins light up in all their glory.
 These climates are much more visible during April as the dry season approaches.

 The Rainy Season or rainy Summers